Cambridge, Ontario: Attractions

-Cambridge is home to many cultural events and activities, including the Mill Race Festival and the Rock the Mill music festivals in downtown Galt.
-Cambridge also has the Cambridge Highland Games in Churchill Park in July.
-There's also Cambridge Butterfly Conservatory the annual dragon boat festival, the Cambridge fall fair which has been entertaining locals and visitors alike for over 100 years.
+Cambridge is home to many cultural events and activities, including the Mill Race Festival and the Rock the Mill music festivals in downtown Galt, and the Cambridge Highland Games in Churchill Park in July.
+There is also the Cambridge Butterfly Conservatory, the annual dragon boat festival, the Cambridge fall fair, and the Santa Claus Parade.

-The Cambridge Santa Claus Parade was one of the first city parades in Ontario to go to the night-time format.

 There is also the festive "Christmas in Cambridge" winter festival at Christmas featuring events like Unsilent Night, which began in New York City by Phil Kline.
 The City of Cambridge's take on this event uniquely involves other aspects of the community such as Christie digital projection technology.
 University of Waterloo School of Architecture Cambridge students in Dr. Jeff Lederer's Urban Revitalization and Design class designed the spectacular light installations.

 The Cambridge Farmers' Market has been in operation in the original building on the original site circa 1830; making it the third-oldest market in the country.
 The Cambridge Farmers' Market is now ranked as one of the top 10 markets in the country by Best Health Magazine.
 All the vendors come from within a 100 km radius to sell fresh fruits, cheese, vegetables, baked goods and more.

 The Cambridge Centre of the Arts is a municipally operated community arts centre that is available to area residents, artists and organizations.
 The Arts Centre was opened in May 2001.
 Cambridge Galleries are a part of the Cambridge Public Library system or Idea Exchange, with art exhibition spaces at Queen's Square, Preston and the new Design at Riverside location.
 Together, the three galleries host approximately 23 exhibitions per year.
 Along with the art gallery projects, Cambridge Libraries (Idea Exchange) are undergoing a $13.5 million restoration project of a former post-office into a digital library.
 The building was unused for some time before the city bought it for $950,000 and a Parks Canada grant of $800,000 restored some of the building.
 The new project will not house physical print but focus on 3D & laser printers, maker labs, performance and studio for teen, a large children's area including a Lego wall and a coffee shop.